 Although this is not a definitive factor for most people and may not necessarily influence buying decisions, this is a pro of an electric lawnmower and thus makes it a better option than gasoline mowers.

-Gasoline-powered lawn mowers emit various airborne pollutants.
+Gasoline-powered lawnmowers emit various airborne pollutants.
 It emits carbon dioxide for every gallon of gas used.
 According to a study, using a lawnmower for just one hour can emit as much smog-forming pollution as driving a passenger car for around 300 miles.
-Someone who would not want to tidy up their garden at the cost of air pollution should consider buying an electric mower instead.
+Someone who would not want to tidy up their garden at the cost of air pollution should consider buying an electric mower.

 Lightweight

-As compared to gas-powered mowers, electric mowers are pretty lightweight and thus easy to move around.
-Moreover, it also makes it easier for you to navigate through your yard and even reach those tight spots without much hassle.
+Compared to gas-powered mowers, electric mowers are pretty lightweight and thus easy to move around.
+Moreover, it also makes navigating through your yard easier and even reaching those tight spots without much hassle.

-However, if you wish to make the most out of it, consider buying a cordless electric mower as they are the best when it comes to mobility.
-This is because, with a corded electric mower, you might be restricted to a specific area due to the tether.
-So, to the most of your mower and ensure that you can take it every nook and corner of your yard, consider investing in a cordless electric mower.
+However, if you wish to make the most out of it, consider buying a cordless electric mower as they are the best for mobility.
+This is because you might be restricted to a specific area with a corded electric mower due to the tether.
+So, to maximize your mower and ensure you can take it to every nook and corner of your yard, consider investing in a cordless electric mower.

 An Affordable Option

 Above all the perks mentioned above, electric mowers are also quite affordable, making them a sought-after option for many.
 You can own one for as low as £80.
-However, for better features, you might have to shell out £100.
+However, you might have to shell out £100 for better features.
 But it is still relatively affordable compared to gasoline mowers that usually start around £130, and for better models that offer advanced features, you might have to pay around £170.

-So, if you want to save some cash and avail yourself of quite a few benefits, an electric mower would be an excellent option.
+So, an electric mower would be an excellent option if you want to save some cash and avail yourself of quite a few benefits.

 Cons of Electric Lawn Mowers

-While there are quite a few benefits of owning an electric lawnmower, it also has a few drawbacks.
+While there are many benefits of owning an electric lawnmower, it also has a few drawbacks.
 Here are a few cons of electric mowers that will help you make an informed decision:

 Shorter Run Times

-Electric mowers do have certain limitations, and one of the major ones is a shorter run time.
+Electric mowers have certain limitations, and one of the major ones is a shorter run time.
 If you have a lawn bigger than half an acre, your best choice is not an electric mower.
-This is because battery-operated mowers usually offer a runtime that ranges somewhere between 20 to 45 minutes.
+This is because battery-operated mowers usually run between 20 to 45 minutes.

 So, it takes you longer than this, or if you have a huge lawn, this might be an issue.
-Not to mention that you have to remember to charge your battery to keep charged batteries handy before you start mowing.
+Not to mention that you must remember to charge your battery to keep charged batteries handy before you start mowing.

 Not As Powerful

 Besides offering shorter run times, there are quite a few reasons that make electric mowers unsuitable for bigger yards.
 Electric mowers are not as powerful as gas-powered mowers and can thus be pretty slow when mowing more significant landscapes.
-So, if you have a big area, it is better to invest in a gasoline mower.
-Moreover, if your lawn has tall grass or weeds, an electric mower might not be able to handle it.
+So, if you have a big area, investing in a gasoline mower is better.
+Moreover, if your lawn has tall grass or weeds, an electric mower might be unable to handle it.

-If you are having trouble controlling weed in your garden, here is a video that can help you:
+If you are having trouble controlling weeds in your garden, here is a video that can help you:

 Limited Mobility